eirannejad/calcatime/README.md

 # calcatime

-This is a python commandl ine utility that helps collecting calendar events from a calendar provider (e.g. Office365) within the specified period, grouping the events using an event attribute, and calculating the total time spent for each group.
+This is a python command line utility that helps collecting calendar events from a calendar provider (e.g. Office365) within the specified period, grouping the events using an event attribute, and calculating the total time spent for each group.

 The calendar shown below, assigned categories to each event and this utility can be used to collect the events, group by category, and output the total time spent under each category.